Application Process & Terms of Payment

 Before we can make a final admissions decision, an application must be complete.
 In addition to the Application Form, Agreement Form, and Application Deposit described above, a complete application includes:

 - A statement explaining why you would like to join a Putney program and what you feel you can contribute to it.
 Your application cannot be processed without this statement.
 Approximately 150–300 words is sufficient.
-Global Awareness in Action applicants’ statements must be 300-500 words addressing these questions as well as the following: Detail your interest and/or experience in the country and issues on which you wish to focus.

 - Two Teacher Reference Forms